Dacydl/Dacydl/README.md

 • Study\
 • Sleep together\
 \
 ok, I'll stop here.
-My home and money situation is pretty fine, just bad situation that I've not parents. and that's all by my about me.
+My home and money situation is pretty fine, just bad situation that I've no parents. and that's all by my about me.

 ### ⚙️ &nbsp;GitHub Analytics